 Genepool is a fully compliant agency who provide a complete compliance solution for all our candidates.
 This includes all the compliances required for agency workers being supplied to the NHS under the National Framework Agreements and required under the Department of Health and NHS Employers regulations and guidelines.

 Our compliance team works directly with all of our candidates providing a professional service to the highest standards.
-If you have any further questions about our compliance process, please call us 01959 578 925 or email email@example.com
+If you have any further questions about our compliance process, please call the Compliance Team on 01959 578 925 or email firstname.lastname@example.org

 FAQs for Compliance.

 What is a Face to Face Meeting?
 The purpose of this meeting is for you to meet your Account Manager and Compliance Consultant who will conduct a brief interview and verify your original documents.
-It takes approximately 30 minutes.
+Dependant on your job role you may also be required to undertake numeracy, literacy and drug calculations assessments.
+It takes approximately 45 minutes.

 What is the Clinical Interview?
 All locums are required to undertake a Clinical Interview with a Senior Practitioner before they are placed out to work.
-These usually take 20-30 minutes.
+These usually take 30-45 minutes depending on how many job roles you will be interviewed for.

 I am a Nurse or AHP but have no proof of the necessary serology results, what happens now?
 If you require these results we can you help you organise them.
 Please let your Compliance Consultant know at your face to face meeting.